-This post is part of a series that describes how we approached developing an app for the North Pennines Area of Natural Beauty Partnership.
+This post describes how we started developing an app for the North Pennines Area of Natural Beauty Partnership.

 Getting expert help